World Series of Football (1902–03): Results

-On December 14, 1903, the Olympic Athletic Club defeated Knickerbocker Athletic Club 6-0.
-For that night's second game the Watertown Red and Black defeated the Oreo Athletic Club by a score of 5-0.
+On December 14, 1903, the Olympic Athletic Club defeated Knickerbocker Athletic Club 6–0.
+For that night's second game the Watertown Red and Black defeated the Oreo Athletic Club by a score of 5–0.
 The game's only score came on a controversial touchdown call, by the referee, in the second half of the game.
 Fighting and rioting soon broke out between the Oreos and Watertown fans, before being contained by the New York Police Department.
-In other games the Franklin defeated Orange 12-0 on December 15, Orange defeated the Oreos 22-0 on December 18 and Watertown defeated Orange 11-0 on December 19.
+In other games the Franklin defeated Orange 12–0 on December 15, Orange defeated the Oreos 22–0 on December 18 and Watertown defeated Orange 11–0 on December 19.

 Franklin and Watertown became the two top teams for the 1903 series.
-Watertown narrowly won the opening game against Oreo by a score of 6-0.
-While Franklin came out the victor against Orange 16-0 amid various calls of rough play and fighting.
+Watertown narrowly won the opening game against Oreo by a score of 6–0.
+While Franklin came out the victor against Orange 16–0 amid various calls of rough play and fighting.
 Two nights later Franklin and Watertown featured in the championship game.
-Many Watertown fans bet between $100 to $500 a clip on their team.
-However Franklin won the game 12-0.
+Many Watertown fans bet between $100 and $500 a clip on their team.
+However Franklin won the game 12–0.
 With that win Franklin's betters brought home over $4,000 in winnings.
 According to Dr. Harry March's often inaccurate book Pro Football: Its Ups and Downs, Frank Hinkey was a referee at the event.
 March states the officials during the series "were dressed in full evening dress, from top hats down to white gloves and patent leather shoes."
 During the last play of the series between Franklin and Watertown, the Franklin players knew they had the game in hand.
 As a result, the Franklin backfield agreed to run over the clean and sharply dressed Hinkley, purposely in jest, knocking him into the dirt.
 Hinkley took the incident in good nature and Franklin's management agreed to pay his cleaning bill.